Foundation for innovation

 2018

-Familial hypercholesterolemia is an inherited metabolic disorder characterized by elevated LDL cholesterol in the blood.
-The main lines of research of the FH-CALC study are the understanding of the pathophysiology of familial hypercholesterolemia and the development of diagnostic tools.
-The FH-CALC collection was created in 2018 by Dr. Antonio Gallo, Associate Practitioner, Internist at the Cardiovascular Disease Prevention Unit of the Cardiology and Metabolism Center of the Pitié Salpêtrière – Charles Foix University Hospitals and is made up of serum, plasma and stool samples.
+Familial hypercholesterolaemia is an inherited metabolic disorder characterised by elevated levels of LDL cholesterol in the blood.
+The main areas of research in the FH-CALC study are understanding the pathophysiology of familial hypercholesterolaemia and developing diagnostic tools.
+The FH-CALC collection was created in 2018 by Dr. Antonio Gallo, Associate Practitioner, Internist at the Cardiovascular Disease Prevention Unit of the Cardiology and Metabolism Pole of the Pitié Salpêtrière – Charles Foix University Hospitals and is made up of serum, plasma and stool samples.
 Numerous clinical data are associated with the samples.

 collection